Keyboard shortcuts

 }

-If you want to change the tabstop size per file, you can just modify the following snippet:
+If you want to change the tabstop size per Buffer, you can just modify the following snippet:

 use duat::prelude::*;